 Having a plan to review business performance is a must!
 You want to identify some key performance indicators (KPI) first by analysing what your business values and needs.
 Here are some tips on how to measure your business performance:

-Ultimately, most businesses priority is to generate profit.
+Ultimately, a business’ priority is to generate profit.
 A basic way to measure success as a small business is to see how much money you’re generating.
-As a small business, it might be challenging to get funding.
 So, knowing how much money you generate and whether it’s a viable system is necessary for survival and growth.

 Every business needs to keep track of their; balance sheet to see company assets, cashflow statement which tracks cash entering and leaving, and income statement to track profits and losses.
 These statements will show the money flow of your business.